Average Variable Cost Formula (Table of Contents)

 What is the Average Variable Cost Formula?

-The term “average variable cost” refers to the variable cost of production that is expressed in terms of per unit of production.
-The variable component of the per-unit production cost primarily comprises direct labor rate, raw material cost per unit and variable manufacturing overhead per unit.
-The formula for average variable cost can be derived by adding raw material cost, direct labor cost, and variable manufacturing overhead and then dividing the result by the number of units produced.
-Mathematically, it is represented as,
+The term “average variable cost” refers to the variable cost of production expressed per unit of production.
+The variable component of the per-unit production cost primarily comprises direct labor rate, raw material cost per unit, and variable manufacturing overhead per unit.

 Examples of Average Variable Cost Formula (With Excel Template)